TrailBlazersInc/TrailBlazers/documentation/M3_Requirements_and_Design.md

     - 2a.
 Jogger/Group does not exist: Display "Error: Group/Jogger does not Exist"
     - 2b.
 User is not logged in: Display "Error: Please Log in again"
     - 3a.
 Jogger/Group Reports user attempting to join: "Error: Could not connect with Joggers"
+    - **Description**: This feature allows users to message other users.
+    - **Primary Actors**: User(s)
+    - **Main Success Scenario**:
+        1. User enters message into textbox and clicks send
+        2. System ensures message contains valid content
+        3. System sends the message to the recipient with WebSocket
+        4. System takes message and stores it in message DB
+        5. System confirms to User the message was delivered successfully and updates displayed messages
+    - **Failure Scenarios**:
+        - 2a.
+Invalid content in message
+            - 2a1.
+An error message is displayed telling user of the error
+            - 2a2.
+User is prompted to re-enter message with valid characters
+        - 3a.
+Message can not be sent due to network issues
+            - 3a1.
+An error message is displayed telling user of the error
+            - 3a2.
+User is prompted to try again after a set period of time

 5. **Reporting Users**<a id="fr1"></a>:
    - **Description**: Users can report inappropriate behavior or content within the app.
 This report is sent to the admin panel for further review.